ingeniala/heybluekata/ADRs/adr-containers-runtime-service.md

 Alternative selected: *EKS*

-Following table contains all reasons that drive us to make previos decision:
+Following table contains all the reasons that drive us to make the decision:

 | Criteria                 | Description
 | --------------------     | ----------------------------------------------------------------------------------------------------- |